60-6/atlas/readme.md

 name each overwrite directory in supersede after its destination directory, use '@' instead of '~' and ':' instead of '/'.

+add '+' to the end of the overwrite name to fully replace the destination instead of merging.

 anything under the overwrite directories will be regenerated when running 'atlas g'.

 ex: '<save_directory>/atlas/supersede/@:.config/kitty/kitty.conf' overwrites '~/.config/kitty/kitty.conf'.

-'atlas s' can sync overwrite entries from your system, it handles permissions automatically.
+'atlas s' can sync overwrite entries from your system, use it after creating an overwrite to handle permissions automatically.

 ---